Emanuel Navarrete: Navarrete vs. Baez

-On June 29, 2022, it was announced that Navarrete would make his third title defense against the #7 ranked WBO featherweight Eduardo Baez.
-The bout was scheduled as the main event of an ESPN broadcast card, which took place at the Pechanga Arena in San Diego, California on August 20, 2022.
+In June 2022, it was announced that Navarrete would make his third title defense against the #7 ranked WBO featherweight Eduardo Baez.
+The bout was scheduled as the main event of an ESPN broadcast card, which took place at Pechanga Arena in San Diego, California, on 20 August 2022.
+Before the fight was announced, Navarrete was in discussions to challenge super featherweight champion Shakur Stevenson (18-0, 9 KOs), but the negotiations fell apart.
+Navarrete registered a weight of 125.8 pounds on his second attempt after exceeding the limit on his initial try.
+Baez weighed in the same.
 Navarrete overcame a slow start to win the bout by a sixth-round knockout.
-He hit Baez with a left hook to the body in the first minute of the sixth round, which led to his opponent taking a knee and being counted out at the 1:00 minute mark.
+He hit Baez with a left hook to the body in the first minute of the sixth round, which led to his opponent taking a knee and being counted out at the one minute mark.
 Navarrete was down on the scorecards at the time of the stoppage, with two judges having Baez ahead 50–45 and 48–47, while the third judge had Navarrete leading 49–46.
 He floated the idea of moving up to super featherweight in his post-fight speech, stating: "I’m going to rest because we had a difficult and hard camp.
 We’re going to sit down and talk about if those options include fighting at 126 or 130 pounds".
+Navarrete stated he did not underestimate Baez.
 The fight averaged an audience of 485,000 viewers and peaked at 494,000.